 So, is it actually any good?
 Well, let’s find out in this ultimate Osprey Sirrus 24 review.

-Disclosure: This post contains affiliate links.
+Disclosure: This post may contain affiliate links.
 That means that if you make a purchase through one of those links, I will get a small commission at no extra cost to you.
+As an Amazon Associate, I earn from qualifying purchases.
 However, I bought and paid for my Osprey Sirrus backpack myself and I am not being compensated by Osprey for writing this review.

 Before we get into the pros and cons of this backpack, here is a quick list of all the specifications of the Osprey Sirrus 24L pack: